delebash/aurelia-guides.md-articles/Smallest-Aurelia-Application-created-from-scratch.md

+####Summary
+The purpose of this article is to create the smallest possible context to show perhaps the coolest feature of Aurelia, described as
+> In Aurelia, user interface elements are composed of view and view-model pairs.
+The view is written with HTML and is rendered into the DOM.
+The view-model is written with JavaScript and provides data and behavior to the view.
+The templating engine and/or DI are responsible for creating these pairs and enforcing a predictable lifecycle for the process.
+Once instantiated, Aurelia's powerful databinding links the two pieces together allowing changes in your data to be reflected in the view and vice versa.
+This Separation of Concerns is great for developer/designer collaboration, maintainability, architectural flexibility, and even source control.

+Once this context is created - the actual application consists of two files ``app.html``, referred to as the **view** and ``app.js`` called **view-model**.
+This is the smallest Aurelia app, mentioned in the title of this post

-This article is credited to **[Scott Allen](http://odetocode.com/about/scott-allen)** and **[Jeremy Danyow](http://www.danyow.net/)** - they both taught me how to use [jspm package manager](http://jspm.io/) to create the &quot;Hello World size&quot; Aurelia application.
-I want to include it in Aurelia-Guides repository so we can use it as a basic building block in the larger samples.
+_This article is credited to **[Scott Allen](http://odetocode.com/about/scott-allen)** and **[Jeremy Danyow](http://www.danyow.net/)** - they both taught me how to use [jspm package manager](http://jspm.io/) to create the &quot;Hello World size&quot; Aurelia application.
+I want to include it in Aurelia-Guides repository so we can use it as a basic building block in the larger samples._

 **Caveat**: This approach to to create Aurelia Application is not &quot;scholarly&quot; as it skips creation and use of many important parts of application&#39;s rigging - see **[starter kit for building a standard navigation-style app with Aurelia](https://github.com/aurelia/skeleton-navigation)** for all these details.

 * * *

-Assuming that all components of Aurelia Development Environment (see **[this](http://blog.aurelia-guides.com/2015/08/22/aurelia-develo…ment-and-tools/)** for more details) are in place, create the folder for this project:
+Assuming that all components of Aurelia Development Environment (see **[this](http://blog.aurelia-guides.com/2015/08/22/aurelia-development-environment-and-tools/)** for more details) are in place, create the folder for this project:

     mkdir minimal
     cd minimal